pantheon-systems/documentation/source/content/wordpress-cron.md

 ### WordPress Site Networks

-Pantheon Cron cannot support WordPress Site Network installations, also known as WordPress Multisite, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
-Site Networks will continue to use WP Cron.
+Pantheon Cron does not support WordPress Site Network installations, also known as WordPress Multisite, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
+Site Networks use WP-Cron.

 ### Security